 Problems with some Bidet Seats:

 1. Most of the units sold in the US have a water stream that does not always get you fully clean, unless you move your bum from side to side.
-This is especially difficult for people with physical limitations.
+This is especially difficult for people with physical limitations.2.
+Limited warm water supply of 50 seconds or less and or cold water at the beginning of the wash cycle, not a good thing when in the winter time.
+That cold burst of cold water is a little shocking.

 3. You have to uninstall your bidet to drain the water out of it, if you are leaving for an extended vacation.
 If you are not mechanically inclined or have a hard time using your hands, this can be quite challenging and time consuming work.
 There are models on the market with drainage systems that are quick and easy.